 You’ll actually find more English than Korean in some places.
 Look around a pharmacy or supermarket and there are so many English brand names and descriptions, it makes me wonder how Korean people know what they’re buying.

 Unfortunately, the English used in some places isn’t always…accurate.
-This results in ‘Konglish‘, which makes for some very funny pictures as you explore Korea.
+This results in ‘Konglish‘, which makes for some very Funny Konglish Pictures as you explore Korea.

 3: Many Korean Words Are ‘Borrowed’ From English